gth-ai/awesome-cs-tools/README.md

 - [Ax](https://github.com/ax-llm/ax): Build intelligent agents with ease, inspired by the power of "Agentic workflows" and the Stanford DSP paper.
 Seamlessly integrates with multiple LLMs and VectorDBs to build RAG pipelines or collaborative agents that can solve complex problems.
 Advanced features streaming validation, multi-modal DSP, etc.
 - [DeepSpeed](https://github.com/microsoft/DeepSpeed): DeepSpeed empowers ChatGPT-like model training with a single click, offering 15x speedup over SOTA RLHF systems with unprecedented cost reduction at all scales.
 - [Gradio](https://www.gradio.app/): Gradio is the fastest way to demo your machine learning model with a friendly web interface so that anyone can use it, anywhere!
+- [Dough](https://github.com/banodoco/Dough): Dough is a tool for crafting videos with AI.
+The goal is to give you enough control over video generations that you can make beautiful creations of anything you imagine that feel uniquely your own.

 ### Free Alternative App to ChatGPT:
 - [Chat-SUTRA](https://chat.two.ai/): A low-cost language model designed to master over 30 languages, including underserved South Asian languages such as Gujarati, Marathi, Tamil and Telugu.